Bimekizumab

 This section has been translated automatically.

-Since the formation of some cytochrome 450 enzymes are suppressed by increased cytokine levels in chronic inflammation, treatment with Bimzelx, may result in normalization of CYP450 levels.
-This may result in lower exposure of CYP450-metabolized drugs.
+Since the formation of some cytochrome 450 enzymes is suppressed by increased cytokine levels in chronic inflammation, treatment with bimekizumab may lead to a normalization of CYP450 levels.
+This can lead to a lower exposure of CYP450-metabolized drugs.

-Therefore, when using CYP450 substrates with a narrow therapeutic range (e.g., warfarin), the dose should be individually adjusted and therapeutic monitoring should be considered at the start of bimekizumab therapy.
+When using CYP450 substrates with a low therapeutic range (e.g. warfarin), the dose should therefore be adjusted individually and therapeutic monitoring should be considered at the start of bimekizumab therapy.

-Furthermore, live vaccines should not be administered during treatment with bimekizumab.
+Furthermore, no live vaccines should be administered during treatment with bimekizumab.

 Contraindication